‘Dynasty’ Star Elizabeth Gillies Stuns In Gorgeous Aquatic Snapshot

 In a comment liked just shy of 600 times, one of her followers referred to her as an “aquatic queen.”
 In response to the comment, some of her other followers jested that Elizabeth was the “queen of everything.”

 A very large portion of those leaving comments on the post, however, had a question for the actress.
 They wanted to know when Dynasty would be added to Netflix.
-Unfortunately, the question didn’t get ideal answers as most noted it probably wouldn’t hit Netflix until next year.
+Unfortunately, the question didn’t get ideal answers, as most noted it probably wouldn’t hit Netflix until next year.

 Delivered To Your INBOX